Eurojackpot Lottery Results & Winning Numbers

 EuroJackpot Rules – How to Play

-If you want to play EuroJackpot, you will need to purchase a ticket.
+If you want to play EuroJackpot, you will need to purchase a lottery ticket.
 Its default price is set to €2, but please note it might vary depending on the vendor and the country.
 However, the price difference shouldn’t be too different from the default price.

 EuroJackpot is a two-drum lottery with very tempting prizes.
 The first drum contains main numbers and includes 50 balls marked with numbers from 1 to 50.
 During each drawing, five of these balls are pulled from the drum, and your task is to guess the right numbers.